-After a tumultuous 2016 season, the Bears notched a capstone win under interim coach Jim Grobe, running their all-time bowl record to 12-11.
+After the tumultuous 2016 season, the Bears notched a capstone win with interim coach Jim Grobe, running their all-time bowl record to 12-11.

-Under new head coach Matt Rhule in 2017, the Bears missed bowl eligibility for the first time since 2010 before notching a 6-6 record in Rhule's second year.
+Under new head coach Matt Rhule, the Bears missed bowl eligibility for the first time since 2010 before notching a 6-6 record in Rhule's second year.